A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Introduction

-Interestingly, from the perspective of equilibrium asset pricing, the number of applications of mean field games is quite limited.
-In most of the existing literature, the authors have given a response function of the price process exogenously and searched an approximate Nash equilibrium among agents.
-See, for example, applications to optimal trading as well as liquidation of portfolio, exploitation of exhaustible resources and related issues among many agents~\cite{ Fu-Horst-1, Fu-Horst-2, Fu, Lehalle}, or an application to electricity pricing with smart grids~\cite{Matoussi, Djehiche-E}.
-In the work \cite{Gueant-Oil}, the authors treat explicitly the balance of demand and supply in the oil market, but the demand is exogenously given as a function of the oil price.
+There are many macroeconomic applications of mean field games, in particular, those focusing on general equilibrium models on growth, inequality and unemployment, etc. See \cite{BM-2, Aiyagari, Bayraktar, BM-1, Krusell-Smith} for examples.
+On the other hand, in the current paper, we are interested in equilibrium price formation in the financial market i.e.~the pricing of securities endogenously using a model of rational financial firms (agents) under the market clearing condition.
+Interestingly, from the perspective of equilibrium price formation, the number of applications of mean field games is rather limited.
+In most of the existing literature, authors have given a response function of the price process exogenously and searched an approximate Nash equilibrium among the agents.
+See, for example, applications to optimal trading as well as liquidation of portfolio, exploitation of exhaustible resources and related issues among many agents~\cite{ Fu-Horst-1, Fu-Horst-2, Fu, Lehalle}, or applications to electricity pricing with smart grids~\cite{Matoussi, Djehiche-E}.
+Another approach is to assume demand or supply function exogenously without directly solving the individual agent optimization problem.
+For example, in the work \cite{Gueant-Oil}, the authors treat explicitly the balance of demand and supply in the oil market, but the demand is exogenously given as a function of the oil price.
+Although these approaches make the setup nicely fit to the concept of Nash equilibrium, which is the standard solution concept in the mean field games, the market clearing equilibrium cannot be investigated anymore.
+In fact, the endogenous relation between the price processes and the properties of individual agent is left unknown.
 One notable exception is the work of Gomes \& Saude~\cite{Gomes-Saude}, in which the authors explicitly force demand and supply to balance and endogenously construct the market clearing electricity price.
 They use the analytic approach and the resultant equilibrium price process becomes deterministic due to the absence of common noise.